somersetgeology/gcr-csv/README.md

 # GeoFeature
 Geological Features in south west England

-Summary: Not for navigational or commercial use.
+Summary: Not for navigational, planning or commercial use.
 Educational use only

 This web map provides a high-resolution hillshade terrain map for east Devon, Dorset Somerset and adjoining regions.